 Notes

-- Ingredients: Canned butternut squash can be found at most grocery stores, but you can use squash that you cook and mash yourself or sub canned pumpkin.
+- Butternut squash puree: Canned butternut squash can be found at most grocery stores, but you can use squash that you cook and mash yourself or sub canned pumpkin.
 Follow my instructions in my post on How to Make Butternut Squash Puree for more info.

-- Additions: Add ¼-1/2 cup of nuts or chocolate chips to the batter before baking.
+- Additions: Add ¼ to ½ cup of chopped nuts or chocolate chips to the batter before baking.
 You can also top the muffins with brown sugar or some extra whole oats before putting them in the oven.

 - Serving: Enjoy the muffins warm or cold, plain or topped with butter, cream cheese, or nut butter.